AvinashMahala/MicroservicesApp/README.md

-# Project Title

-Microservices-Based Web Application with Django, Flask, and React
+# Microservices-Based Web Application with Django, Flask, and React

 ## Table of Contents